Diabetes

 Key Facts

-• Diabetes prevalence has been rising more rapidly in middle- and low-income countries1.
+• Prevalence has been rising more rapidly in low- and middle-income countries than in high-income countries.

 • Diabetes is a major cause of blindness, kidney failure, heart attacks, stroke and lower limb amputation1.